vreddhi/PAPITools/README.md

  - cloneConfigList -- clones a list of configurations and updates the productType to Ion
  - cloneAllConfig -- clones all configurations under account and updates the productType to Ion
  - updateSRTO -- updates the STRO object path
+ - replaceString -- Find and replace a string in configuration
+ - updateRuleSet -- Update rules set to latest version for all configurations in account
+ - checkErrors -- Check for errors in configurations
+ - behaviorStringCheck -- Clone all configurations under account